 1. We follow a time-tested approach to transformational change.

-We have 34 years of practical know-how, learned on the ground and backed by the technical skills of our specialists in agriculture, engineering, economics and public health.
+We have nearly 40 years of practical know-how, learned on the ground and backed by the technical skills of our specialists in agriculture, engineering, economics and public health.
 Over that time, we’ve developed a distinctive approach to transformational change rooted in the following principles:

 - We know that communities are the best agents of their own change.